hildigerr/recycle.bin/README.md

 - `-cp, --cherry-pick, --copy <hash_of_commit>`: Copy the recycled files from a specified commit into the active branch.
 This option allows you to cherry-pick commits from another branch into your current branch.
 It is particularly useful for maintaining a clean installation by copying commits from other branches (e.g., from an upstream repository) and then removing the original branch if desired.

 - `-f, --force`: Enable force mode for subsequent operations.
 When used with --push, it forces the push operation even if it results in a non-fast-forward update.
-This option must be specified before --push to take effect.
-Use with extreme caution as it can overwrite remote changes and potentially cause data loss.
+For file operations, it allows overwriting of existing files in the recycle bin.
+Use with extreme caution as it can overwrite remote changes and local recycled files, potentially causing data loss.
+NOTE: When using --force with --push, the order is significant.
+To perform a force push, use --force before --push.

 - `-ls, --list`: List files in the recycle bin.